halfasecond/geneva/README.md

 We hope you enjoy the MVP we created in our Hackathon sprint!
 We've set it all up so there is no need to sign in.
 You can take horse21 for a ride and see whats what.

-The original paddock is here: https://paddock.chainedhorse.com - (we think our new one is better...)
+The original paddock is here: https://paddock.chainedhorse.com - and we think it is much improved in terms of UX (60fps 👀)  and in a way better place as a maintanable code base moving (and hooving...) forward.

 ![New horizons and the Paddock - #82 and #21 meet for their daily graze](https://cdn.halfasecond.com/images/geneva/horse21-and-horse88-daily-graze.png)
 ***New horizons and the Paddock - #82 and #21 meet for their daily graze***